Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/azure-cloud-services/README.md

 ## 2a.
 Automated Deploy with Docker

 This option will automatically generate random names for your resources and requirers no input from you.
+The code needs to be pulled to a location in your local environment.

 ### Deploy
+  1. Navigate to `/azure-cloud-services` directory in shell terminal
+  2. Deploy
     - In Bash: `./docker/run.sh deploy`
     - In Powershell: `.\docker\run.ps1 deploy`

 Note: When running Docker Desktop, be sure to select the appropriate drives where your files are located.